AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##KeyReversalUpAtSMA
 ### Description
-KeyReversalUpAtSMA searches within a specified number of periods for turning points defined as such:
+KeyReversalUpAtSMA searches within a predefined number of periods to find turning points with the following characteristics:

-1. The current close is higher than the previous close
-2. The current low is smaller than or equal to the lowest low within n bars
-3. The current low has touched or breached an SMA
+1	The current close is higher than the previous close 2	The current low is smaller than or equal to the lowest low within n bars 3	The current low has touched or breached an SMA

 See [*KeyReversalUp*], [*KeyReversalDown*], [*KeyReversalDownAtSMA*], [*KeyReversalUpAtEMA*], [*KeyReversalDownAtEMA*].

 ### Parameters
 input Input data series for the indicator